mvolkmann/bun-examples/beth/README.md

 ## Database Setup

 - Create the database with `sqlite3 todos.db`
-- Create a table with `create table todos(id string primary key, description string, completed numeric);`
+- Create a table with `create table todos(id integer primary key autoincrement, description string, completed numeric);`
 - Verify that the table was created with `.schema`
 - Insert two rows with `insert into todos values('t1', 'cut grass', 0);` and `insert into todos values('t2', 'buy milk', 1);`